tanjoewel/TMS/README.md

       - Success
       - Duplicate group name
 - If super got time
+  - Disabled users (what is the behaviour?)
+  - Test and make sure that multiple instances work
+    - In particular, removing one person's admin rights by updating should make it so that on another tab they cannot access the user management tab anymore.
   - Profile button
   - Change create user to use a transaction instead of two separate database queries.